runekaagaard/mcp-alchemy/README.md

 **Status: Works great and is in daily use without any known bugs.**

+**Status2: I just add the package to PYPI and updated the installation instructions.
+Please report any issues :)**

 Let Claude be your database expert!
 MCP Alchemy connects Claude Desktop directly to your databases, allowing it to:

 - Help you explore and understand your database structure